ben-grande/qusal/salt/electrum/README.md

 be done with `qvm-copy` and the process of combining a watching-only and a cold wallet is explained in the [Electrum wiki](https://electrum.readthedocs.io/en/latest/coldstorage.html).

-Apart from the fact that most people loose Bitcoin by loosing their private keys, being phished, using modified or outdated Bitcoin Node versions, the difficult part of securing your private key on a separate domain compared to the domain that can broadcast the transaction, is the trust you must assign to
+Apart from the fact that most people loose Bitcoin by losing their private keys, being phished, using modified or outdated Bitcoin Node versions, the difficult part of securing your private key on a separate domain compared to the domain that can broadcast the transaction, is the trust you must assign to